cp-algorithms/cp-algorithms/src/data_structures/fenwick.md

 ### Finding minimum of $[0, r]$ in one-dimensional array { data-toc-label='Finding minimum of <script type="math/tex">[0, r]</script> in one-dimensional array' }

 It is obvious that there is no easy way of finding minimum of range $[l, r]$ using Fenwick tree, as Fenwick tree can only answer queries of type $[0, r]$.
-Additionally, each time a value is `update`'d, the new value has to be smaller than the current value (because the $min$ function is not reversible).
+Additionally, each time a value is `update`'d, the new value has to be smaller than the current value (because the $min$ operation is not reversible).
 These, of course, are significant limitations.

 ```{.cpp file=fenwick_min}